RENEE MONTAGNE, Host:

 JAFFE: But Schwarzenegger himself created a roadblock that very day, say his critics.
 He rolled back the unpopular car tax, leaving a $4 billion hole in the budget.
 Two years later, Schwarzenegger made a devastating decision.
 He called a special election on a raft of ballot measures that targeted a lot of things that Democrats and unions hold dear.

-Former State Senator JIM BRULTE (Republican, California): I just never thought that a fight where you're taking on every special interest makes a lot of sense.
+JIM BRULTE: I just never thought that a fight where you're taking on every special interest makes a lot of sense.

 JAFFE: That's Schwarzenegger's fellow Republican and former Senate Minority Leader Jim Brulte.